murderteeth/rarity-masterwork/README.md

 ## Rarity Core Library
 Masterwork's crafting and dungeon mechanics are complex.
-For sanity's sake we started the [rarity core solidity library](https://github.com/murderteeth/rarity-masterwork/tree/main/contracts/library) to abstract everything a builder needs to create their own d20 adventures.
+For sanity's sake we started a [rarity core solidity library](https://github.com/murderteeth/rarity-masterwork/tree/main/contracts/library) to abstract everything a builder needs to create their own d20 adventures.

 The library is extensive and growing.
-Documentation will come in a future iteration.
-For now, lets look at how combat is implemented.
-The library lets you have any character attack any other character using d20 rules to govern the outcome.
+The library isn't documented yet, but lets look at how combat is implemented.
+The library lets you have any character attack any other character using d20 rules to compute the outcome.
 It does this by first requiring that each fighter be adapted to a standard `Combatant` struct.
-This allows the combat system to run d20 combat rules against a common interface and enables summoner vs monster and summoner vs summoner combat.. it also enables monster vs monster and, in theory, any nft against any nft.
+This allows the combat system to run d20 combat rules against a common interface and enables summoner vs monster and summoner vs summoner combat.. it also enables monster vs monster and, in theory, general nft vs nft.

-Check out the current `Combatant` stuct:
+Check out the `Combatant` stuct:
 ```solidity
 struct Combatant {
   uint8 initiative_roll;